MJHarding/blackpear-takehome/README.md

-# FHIR Patient Management API
+# Black Pear Take Home - FHIR Patient Management API
+## Approach
+- Spin up a simple node API on main branch following a basic 3 tier architecture for clear separation of concerns.
+Simulate feature Pull request with the acceptance criteria, discussion points etc on a new branch.

-## Architecture Overview: Modified MVC with Dependency Injection
+## Architecture Overview: Modified MVC with Dependency Injection and Versioned API URLs

+### Why Versioned API URL instead of header versioning?
+App is a small test API.
+In my opinion this simple approach works best for this case, but in a production app could lead to cluttered URLs, and would require work from clients to switch to new URLs should a new version be released.

 ### Why This Architecture?